cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 :::info

-The deployment methods described in this document are based on the [automatic high availability deployment architecture](./cbdb-op-deploy-arch.md#automatic-high-availability-deployment-architecture).
+The deployment methods described in this document are based on the [Automatic high availability architecture](./cbdb-op-deploy-arch.md#automatic-high-availability-architecture).

 :::

 :::info Glossary

-- FTS stands for fault tolerance service.
-It is the fault recovery nodes and a high availability service component of Cloudberry Database.
+- FTS (Fault Tolerance Service) is a high availability fault recovery component of Cloudberry Database.
 - ETCD: Used to store the cluster topology information and cluster state metadata of Cloudberry Database.
-- Hybrid Deployment: The ETCD and FTS clusters are deployed on the same physical machine as the database nodes.
+- Hybrid Deployment: The ETCD and FTS clusters are deployed on the same physical machines as database nodes.

 :::

-For the testing environment, you can choose any of the following deployment modes (click the link for a detailed description of the corresponding mode):
+For the test environment, you can choose any of the following deployment modes (click the link for a detailed description):

-- [Minimal deployment mode](#minimal-deployment-mode): Suitable for quick verification or PoC test scenarios.
-It requires less resources (at least 2 servers), but provides poor availability.
-In this deployment mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way.
+- [Minimal deployment mode](#minimal-deployment-mode): Suitable for quick verification or PoC scenarios.
+It requires less resources (at least 2 servers) but provides poor availability.
+In this mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way.
-- [Single-node deployment mode](#single-node-deployment-mode): Suitable for development testing or trial use by open-source users.
-It only requires single-node resource (that is, one server), and does not guarantee high availability.
-In this deployment mode, the ETCD and FTS clusters are deployed on a single node.
+- [Single-node deployment mode](#single-node-deployment-mode): Suitable for development test and trial use by open-source users.
+It only requires single-node resource (one server), and does not guarantee high availability.
+In this mode, the ETCD and FTS clusters are deployed on a single node.

-For the production environment, you can choose any of the following deployment modes (click the link for a detailed description of the corresponding mode):
+For the production environment, you can choose any of the following deployment modes (click the link for a detailed description):

-- [Standard distributed deployment mode](#standard-distributed-deployment-mode): Suitable for production environments, with the highest guarantee of availability.
+- [Standard distributed deployment mode](#standard-distributed-deployment-mode): Suitable for production environments, with the highest guarantee of availability among all modes.
 In this mode, you need additional machine resources to deploy the ETCD and FTS clusters independently.
 - [Hybrid deployment mode](#hybrid-deployment-mode): Suitable for production environments, with high availability, but not as much as the standard distributed deployment mode.
-In this mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way, without the need for additional machine resources.
+In this mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way, and no additional machine resources are required.

 ## Test environment deployments